scumdogsteev/mlsjunkgen/README.md

 ### Background

-I took a course in graduate school ("[Statistical Analysis for Digital Simulation](http://www.depts.ttu.edu/officialpublications/courses/ie.php#ie_5000)") at [Texas Tech](http://www.ttu.edu/) from Dr. Elliot Montes where we spent a lot of time on the generation and analysis of random numbers.
+I took a course in graduate school ("[Statistical Analysis for Digital Simulation](http://www.depts.ttu.edu/officialpublications/courses/ie.php#ie_5000)") at [Texas Tech](http://www.ttu.edu/) from Dr. Elliot Montes in which we spent a lot of time on the generation and analysis of random numbers.
 Here is a simple-yet-powerful pseudo-random number generator that I learned about in that course.
 It is named "The MLS Junk Generator" after [Dr. Milton L. Smith](http://www.depts.ttu.edu/ieweb/faculty/faculty.php?name=Milton%20Smith).

 I have also released [an Excel/VBA implementation](https://github.com/scumdogsteev/mls-junk-generator) and provided [the simple R code](https://github.com/scumdogsteev/mls-junk-generatR) used as the basis for this package.